GuJEMSAdTech/gujemsiossdk/README.md

 Loading and displaying Banner Ads, Interstitial Ads or Native Ads is straight forward. :)

-You always start by creating a `GUJAdViewContext`.
+You always start by creating a `GUJAdViewContext` or a `GUJGenericAdContext`.
+With `GUJGenericAdContext` you can automatically handle Facebook Audicence Network SDK - Ads, use Pubmatic Header Bidding or iq digital app events.
 Define a class variable to keep the reference.
 Then set the delegate and specify the position and whether it is an ad on an index page (vs. article).
 The position can be any value between 1 and 10.
 You can use the predefined constants `GUJ_AD_VIEW_POSITION_TOP` (1), `GUJ_AD_VIEW_POSITION_MID_1` (2), `GUJ_AD_VIEW_POSITION_MID_1` (3) or `GUJ_AD_VIEW_POSITION_BOTTOM` (10) to set the position.

-Create multiple `GUJAdViewContext` instances for every ad you want to show.
+Create multiple `GUJAdViewContext` or `GUJGenericAdContext` instances for every ad you want to show.

 You receive your Ad Unit ID from the [G+J EMS Team](#contact), an example could be "/6032/sdktest"